Shuffle/Shuffle-docs/docs/workflows.md

 ## Passing lists
 **PS: If you deal with MULTIPLE loops (loop within a loop), please pass each element to a sub-workflow using the [Shuffle Workflow](/docs/triggers#subflow)**

-Lists are a different ballgame, but are really important to a SOAR solution.
+Lists and looping are a different ballgame, but are really important to any SOAR solution.
 One simple reason would be: what if you have some alerts you want from system X to system Y?
 That will most likely be a list.

 In the same way a node is identified by $, a list is identified by #.
 Say we have the following json data, and we want parse the "users" list.
 The node name is repeat_list (more below in example).